My development in photography

 My photography themes

-Although I do not have a particular specialty, several themes recur in my stream: abstracted architecture, candid street scenes, animals, silhouettes - many of these can be found on the portfolio page linked to at the bottom of this page.
+Although I do not have a particular specialty, several themes recur in my stream, first and foremost abstractions of various types.
+I also find inspiration in visiting great cities like Shanghai, Paris and London, and in the changes of the seasons.
 Almost always my shots are chance encounters, I rarely plan a shoot.
-Perhaps most distinguishing is a special "eye for the occasion" that many professional photographers, who have far superior technique, lack.
+Perhaps what sets me apart from many other photographers is a special "eye for the occasion".
 As one of my dearest Flickr friends once put it: "Hennie has the gift of a photographer's eye.
 His photographs are often surprising and always fascinating.
 I often find myself wondering how he saw what he captured with the camera.
 In addition to his eye, Hennie is a great technician.
 His sense of composition, color (or monochrome), and texture are enviable.
 It's always a pleasure to view his work and I'm fortunate to count him among my Flickr friends."

 About this site

 The main navigation buttons are located at the top and bottom of each page.
 The top row is for the fine art of Lu Schaper, the bottom row for my photography.